 A byte contains 8 bits.
 Most computer memory is byte addressable, although as processors become increasingly powerful and can manipulate wider memory words, loading bytes by themselves into the processor becomes increasingly inefficient.
-This is the case with the Xeon processor.
-For that reason, the fastest memory reads can be done a word at a time.
+This is the case with the G4 processor and for that reason the fastest memory reads can be done a word at a time.